 5) Wipe the blade clean

-Our old pals at Taylor Brands (we miss you) made a video using this essential method, which you should watch if you’re the visual type.
+Our old friends at Taylor Brands (we miss you) made a video demonstrating this method if you’re more of a visual learner.

 Method #2 – Vinegar Bath for Removing Rust